tcnksm/dutyme/README.md

 ```

 It asks all necessary infomation to override (your PagerDuty email address or schedule name) and creates a override layer.
 You can create multiple overrides on the same term (the latest one has priority).
 After executing, all infomation will be saved on disk so you can skip input from next time.
 By default, it overrides 1 hour.
 You can change it via `-working` flag.
 See more usage by `-help` flag.

+*NOTE*: `dutyme` uses [override](https://support.pagerduty.com/hc/en-us/articles/202830170-Creating-and-Deleting-Overrides), which allows you to make one-time adjustments to on-call schedules (It doesn't modify the existing schedules).

 ## Install